-Repeat on the bottom of the dress.
+♦ Repeat on the bottom of the dress.
 The shape you traced should now fit the original image.
 If it's not a perfect fit, don't worry about it!
-No one will ever know. ©
+No one will ever know.

-7.05.4 Copy, Mirror and Weld to Complete Symmetrical Shapes
+7.05.4 Using Symmetrical Mirror to Complete the Trace